 Egg Waffles and Sweets

 If you haven’t eaten a Hong Kong style egg waffle, also known as bubble waffles and eggettes, then you haven’t lived!
-I’ve been a massive fan for a long time, so I was really excited to try them in their home town – and I wasn’t disappointed.
+I’ve been a massive fan for a long time, so I was really excited to try them in their hometown – and I wasn’t disappointed.

-The Hong Kong-style egg tart is another big player on the sweet scene in Hong Kong.
+The Hong Kong-style egg tart is another big player in the sweet scene in Hong Kong.
 They are similar to English custard tarts and Portuguese pastel de nata, with creamy egg custard in a pastry case.

 I ended up eating at Mammy Pancake twice – and both times I had the chocolate chip egg waffle because it was so damn good.

-Crispy edges on the outside, and pillowy soft with melty chocolate pieces inside – it was my favorite egg waffle I had in Hong Kong, and no surprise that it is a Michelin recommended restaurant.
+Crispy edges on the outside, and pillowy soft with melty chocolate pieces inside – it was my favorite egg waffle I had in Hong Kong, and no surprise that it is a Michelin-recommended restaurant.